eric g johnson law

 Work Computers and the Expectation of Privacy

 Each day, millions of Americans head to their office, sit down at their desk, and perform work-related tasks on their office computers.
 However, if the office, desk, and computer belong to the employer, not to the worker, the worker does not have an expectation of privacy.
 It will be up to your employer as to whether they provide access to the computer when asked by the police.
+Computers may be accessed by police or authorities if they have proper authorization, such as a warrant.
 If they do not provide this access, the police can obtain a search warrant.

 It is slightly more difficult to obtain access to your work computer if you actually own the device and use it for work.
 Access to the computer would have to be permitted by you or gained through a warrant in most cases.